eberhab/m20/emulation_with_mame.md

 * 1.0 (-bios 0)
 * 2.0d (-bios 1)
 * 2.0f (-bios 2)

+Note that some images might need more RAM to work and thus need the additional `ramsize` argument, while others (e.g. PCOS1) prefer the default setting of 160 k.
+M20 specific command line arguments can be explored [here](https://arcade.vastheman.com/minimaws/machine/m20), while a complete list of general MAME related arguments can be found [here](https://docs.mamedev.org/commandline/commandline-all.html).

 Not all images are running with MAME right away.
 Some are missing another kind of boot information, which was stored in track0 of the original floppy, but was lost during the [imaging process](http://www.z80ne.com/m20/index.php?argument=sections/transfer/imagereadwrite/imagereadwrite.inc).
 This is actually the case with most _rdm20/ *.img_ disk images in the disc images section.
 Unless fixed, these floppies will usually not boot (or boot only partially in MAME), nor work in the second drive.